 Even if the figure is lower, it’s of no help to the taxpayer.
 If they decide to pay the lower figure of the central assessment, they end up in extra hot water.
 This is because HMRC gives the taxpayer 30 days to inform them the central assessment of VAT is too low.
 If they don’t, they can get slapped with a further penalty of 30% of the difference between the assessed and true amount.

-What has changed with the process?
+What changed with the process?

 Under the old system, if you subsequently submitted your late return, HMRC would remove the central assessment for VAT from your account the next working day.